sumitsingh306/splunk-gcp-functions/Assets/Installguide.md

 HEC set-up on a Splunk instance (load balancer needed for a cluster) (note that if the over-ride token/URL has been set in the function environment variables, the destination for this must match where the source of the failed function originated)
 This function will require a sourcetype to be created on your Splunk instance.
 An example sourcetype is available in props.conf in this folder.
+This function requires Cloud Functions API to be enabled.
-This function requires Cloud Assets API to be enabled on the Project you will be requesting the Asset inventory from.
+This function requires Cloud Assets API to be enabled on the Project you will be requesting the Asset inventory from. (https://cloud.google.com/asset-inventory/docs/quickstart and click on <ENABLE THE CLOUD ASSET INVENTORY API>)
+This function requires Cloud Scheduler API to be enabled on the Project. (https://cloud.google.com/scheduler/docs/setup and click on the link on the bottom <ENABLE THE CLOUD SCHEDULER API>)
 Set up a PubSub Topic for error/re-try of messages from the functions.
 Note the name of the topic -  this will be used for Environment variables for the functions.
 Set up a PubSub Trigger Topic (note that this topic is only going to be used as a trigger, with no events being sent there) Create a Cloud Schedule, triggering the Assets PubSub Topic.
 Schedule this for how frequent you wish to request an Asset Inventory (e.g. 2hrs, 24hrs)